UX Research Term

 10. I needed to learn a lot of things before I could get going with this system.

-Calculating SUS Scores
+Calculating the SUS Score

 1. For odd-numbered questions (positive statements), subtract 1 from the user's response